Write Access

 You can add or change your app's registered post from the Stack Apps App Management page.
 Removing a registered post will disable write for your application, as will deleting the registered post.

-The application responsible for creating content via the API will always be indicated with a link to an app's Stack Apps post.
+The application responsible for creating content via the API may be indicated with a link to an app's Stack Apps post.
 The exact manner of display is subject to change at any time.

-API created comments current look like the following, when hovered over:
+For example, API created comments current look like the following when hovered over:

 Words of Warning